tayfunceylan/epaper/README.md

 ### The USB Extension Cable is too thick for the housing

 I removed some plastic from the cable so it can fit in the housing.

+## How often is data updated?

+- **Every minute**
+  - Time and Date
+  - Train Departure Times
+- **Every 15 minutes**
+  - Weather
+  - News
+  - Gym Utilization
+  - Calendar
+  - Shopping List
+  - To-Do List

+To prevent the colors from washing out, there is a full refresh every hour.
+Otherwise, partial refreshes are always used.

 ## What is displayed?